World Siri: Rookie propels Astros past Braves to tie Series - WHIZ News

 The crowd, so quiet a night before, roared as Siri bounded toward the dugout.
 A fan in the lower deck displayed a sign that read: “Don’t Poke The Bear” as the Astros rediscovered their potent offense after Tuesday night’s dud of a 6-2 loss.

 The Braves had a visit at the mound to try and regroup after that fiasco of a play but Fried threw a wild pitch soon after it ended to send Maldonado to third.
-There were two outs in the inning when Michael Brantley singled to right field, pumping his fist as he left the batter’s box to send another run home to make it 5-1.
+There were two outs in the inning when Michael Brantley singled to right field, pumping his fist as he left the batter’s box to send another run home that made it 5-1.

-Their five hits in that inning tied the most they’ve ever had in an inning in the World Series.
-It matched their output from the second inning of Game 3 of the 2017 World Series.

-Urquidy permitted six hits and two runs while striking out seven in five innings to rebound after a clunker in Game 3 of the AL Championship Series when he allowed five runs while getting just five outs against Boston.
+Urquidy permitted six hits and two runs while striking out seven and walking none to rebound from a clunker in Game 3 of the AL Championship Series when he allowed five runs while getting just five outs against Boston.

 Altuve’s leadoff double got things going for the Astros a day after the star second baseman went 0 for 5 in the first three-strikeout game of his postseason career.
 He advanced to third on a fly ball by Brantley before scoring on Alex Bregman’s sacrifice fly to make it 1-0.

 Urquidy got off to a much better start than teammate Framber Valdez did in Game 1.
-It was a low bar though after Valdez was rocked for a leadoff homer by Jorge Soler Tuesday night.
+It was a low bar, though, after Valdez was rocked for a leadoff homer by Jorge Soler on Tuesday night.

-Urquidy struck out the game’s first two batters, before allowing consecutive singles to Ozzie Albies and Austin Riley.
-Soler then came to the plate, and he avoided the first-inning trouble Valdez got into when he fanned the big designated hitter to escape the jam.
+Urquidy struck out his first two batters before allowing consecutive singles to Ozzie Albies and Austin Riley.
+Soler then came to the plate, and the right-hander avoided the first-inning trouble Valdez got into when he fanned the big designated hitter to escape the jam.

-There were two outs in the second when Travis d’Arnaud smacked a high fastball into the seats in left field to tie it at 1-all.
-Dansby Swanson singled on a grounder that ricocheted off the glove of Carlos Correa, but Gurriel grabbed a liner hit by Rosario for the third out.
+Travis d’Arnaud homered for Atlanta in the second to tie it 1-all.
+Dansby Swanson singled, but Gurriel grabbed Rosario’s liner to first base for the third out.

-An RBI single by Freddie Freeman cut the lead to 5-2 with two outs in the fifth.
+An RBI single by Freddie Freeman cut the lead to 5-2 in the fifth.

+“Obviously, you want to win two.
+But if you get out of here with a split, then that’s a good thing going home,” Snitker said.

 UP NEXT

-Houston rookie Luis García opposes Ian Anderson in Game 3 on Friday.

-García pitched no-hit ball into the sixth inning in his last start in Game 6 of the ALCS to lead the Astros to the win.
+García pitched no-hit ball into the sixth inning during his last start in Game 6 of the ALCS to lead the Astros to the win.

 Anderson allowed one run in four innings of a start in Game 6 of the NLCS.